arsm/arsm.github.io/_pages/talks.md

 Reviewer for journals
 ======
 * IEEE Transactions on Information Forensics and Security
+* IEEE Transactions on Neural Networks and Learning Systems
+* IEEE Transactions on Artificial Intelligence
 * IEEE Transactions on Biometrics, Behavior, and Identity Science
 * IEEE Transactions on Systems, Man and Cybernetics: Systems
 * IEEE Transactions on Neural Systems and Rehabilitation Engineering